 - Increased heart rate

 - Difficulty breathing

-Preventing spiders in your home is a reliable way to avoid dangerous spiders.
-Frequent cleaning to reduce clutter (the places spiders like to hide) as well as dusting to remove cobwebs is the first line of defense to get rid of spiders.
-While some spiders can be dangerous, most spiders are beneficial pests that help control insect populations.
-Maintaining a pest free home will lower the odds of finding a spider in your house too.
+Being proactive about preventing these pests from entering your home is a reliable way to help avoid this issue.
+Frequent cleaning to reduce clutter (the places they like to hide) and dusting to remove cobwebs is the first line of defense to help get rid of spiders.
+While some can be dangerous, most spiders are beneficial pests that help with other types of pest control and insect population control.
+Maintaining a pest-free home will lower the odds of getting bit inside your home.